Top 5 Startups Researching in the Autonomous Driving

 Patent Insights

-While Aurora is a well-known startup, it doesn’t have many patents in its portfolio.
-The startup has only a total of 23 patents of which only 7 are granted to date.
+While Aurora is a well-known startup, its portfolio doesn’t have many patents.
+The startup has only 23 patents, of which only 7 are granted to date.

 Investments

-Aurora, through a series of funding, has raised nearly $700M with the help of leading transportation companies, including Fiat Chrysler and Hyundai/Kia Motors.
+Through a series of funding, Aurora has raised nearly $700M with the help of leading transportation companies, including Fiat Chrysler and Hyundai/Kia Motors.

-Aurora then acquired Blackmore for its specialty in Frequency Modulated Continuous Wave (FMCW) lidar.
+Aurora then acquired Blackmore for its Frequency Modulated Continuous Wave (FMCW) lidar specialty.

 In 2019, Amazon invested in Aurora for an undisclosed amount.